fall inside a hole

 Plarail Town (1987)

-In 1987 Tomy released a small series of four constructible buildings with studded baseplates similar to LEGO and other building toys and small accessories with simply-articulated figures as Plarail Town (プラレールタウン).
+In 1987 Tomy released a small series of four constructible buildings with studded baseplates similar to LEGO and other building toys and small accessories with simply-articulated figures as Plarail Town (プラレールタウン) as a series of Plarail accessories.
 The main series disappeared around 1989 with some other accessories introduced in the mid to late 80s gaining studded surfaces and using the character designs.
-The two other buildings in the series can be seen in the Plarail Museum.
+The two other buildings in the series, a book shop and a house which both use a less wide but more deep can be seen in the Plarail Museum.

-Articulated dolls reappeared in Plarail in the Doll Play series and with PlaKids carrying on the concept since the early 2000s.
+Articulated dolls reappeared in Plarail in the Doll Play series, with PlaKids carrying on the concept since the early 2000s.

 (2) Flower Shop

-The second in the Plarail Town series, and the only one I currently own, was the number 2 Flower Shop (フラワーショップ).
+The second in the Plarail Town series was the number 2 Flower Shop (フラワーショップ).

 The flower shop has a larger white main building with a blue roof and sign piece.
 Either because it has shrunk slightly over time or because it has never been used, the base of my shop does not want to fit fully over the studded base.